 In another blow to the self-driving car industry, Tesla’s self-driving car tech was activated before a fatal accident last year.
 The findings come from the National Transportation Safety Board, or NTSB, this week.
-Investigators found that the January 2018 crash in Culver City, California, was at least in part, caused by Tesla’s Autopilot program.
-The system in question was the 2014 Model S, which was engaged for almost 14 minutes prior to the crash.
+Investigators found that the January 2018 crash in Culver City, California, was partly caused by Tesla’s Autopilot program.
+The system in question was the 2014 Model S, which was engaged for almost 14 minutes before the crash.
 In December, there was even a problem with a Connecticut police cruiser.

 The vehicle crashed into a fire truck parked on I-405.
-According to the NTSB investigation, the vehicle was traveling at about 21 miles per hour before changing lanes.
+According to the NTSB investigation, the vehicle traveled at about 21 miles per hour before changing lanes.
 It then accelerated to the cruise control speed of 80 miles per hour.
 During this, it hit the fire truck while going 30.9 mph.
-According to the Tesla system, the driver did not have control of the vehicle for the last 3 minutes and 41 seconds before the crash.
+According to the Tesla system, the driver did not control the vehicle for the last 3 minutes and 41 seconds before the crash.

 The investigation did not find the driver using his cell phone, although it is possible that he was drinking a beverage or adjusting the radio.